kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

 The standard Perl syntax for handling exceptions (die/eval) is quirky and has some pitfalls that are easy to tumble into.
-However its pretty common so you will need to understand it.
+However, it's pretty common so you will need to understand it.

 <div class="tip">